genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/02_commands/01_server-commands.md

 RenameFields -i PRICE -o FIRST_NAME
 ```

-This would result in an error as PRICE is of type DOUBLE while FIRST_NAME is of type STRING.
+This would result in an error, as PRICE is of type DOUBLE while FIRST_NAME is of type STRING.

 ## LogLevel script